Audiveris/audiveris/docs/_pages/ui_tools/README.md

 ## Interaction with the OMR engine

 The OMR engine works as a sequence of 20 sheet steps, a step being a kind of mini-batch.
-You, as an interacting user, can get in only at the end of a step.
+We, as an interacting user, can get in only at the end of a step.
 [When a sheet first appears with its Data tab, the OMR engine has already performed the LOAD and BINARY steps.]